-Upgrading to Sensu Go from Sensu Core 1.x
+Migrating to Sensu Go from Sensu Core 1.x

-This guide provides general information for upgrading your Sensu instance from Sensu Core 1.x to Sensu Go 5.0.
+This guide provides general information for migrating your Sensu instance from Sensu Core 1.x to Sensu Go 5.0.
 For instructions and tools to help you translate your Sensu configuration from Sensu Core 1.x to Sensu Go, see the following resources.

 Sensu Go includes important changes to all parts of Sensu: architecture, installation, resource definitions, event data model, check dependencies, filter evaluation, and more.
 Sensu Go also includes a lot of powerful features to make monitoring easier to build, scale, and offer as a self-service tool to your internal customers.

 - Custom attributes

 Sensu is now provided as three packages: sensu-go-backend, sensu-go-agent, and sensu-go-cli (sensuctl).
 This results in a fundamental change in Sensu terminology from Sensu Core 1.x: the server is now the backend; the client is now the agent.
 To learn more about new terminology in Sensu Go, see the glossary.